-Our testers noted that some of the interior parts are constructed of flimsy plastic.
+Our testers note that some of the interior parts are made of flimsy plastic.

-Doesn't juice as fast as more expensive models, but value price makes it worth the wait.
+Doesn't juice as fast as more expensive models, but its value price makes it worth the wait.

-2 speed settings.
+Two speed settings.
 Easy to operate.
-No, low, and heavy pulp options.
+Pulp control gives you the option for no pulp, low pulp, or heavy pulp.
 Available in a rainbow of colors.
 Completely extracts juice from each piece of citrus fruit used.

 Utilizes a fairly small juice pitcher.

 Has a streamlined design.
 Features an easy-to-clean stainless steel screen.
 Backed by a one-year warranty.